Douglas A-3 Skywarrior: Selection

 Considerable development problems, largely associated with the original J40 engines, had delayed the introduction of the Skywarrior until 31 March 1956.
 The A-3 was, by far, the largest and heaviest aircraft ever designed for routine use on an aircraft carrier, though ironically it was the smallest proposal among other proposals that could only be deployed on even larger carriers not yet in service.
 As had been predicted by Heinemann early on, the Skywarrior had been designed to carry larger and bulkier bombs than it ever would in service due to the rapid improvements made in weapons technology.
 Despite this, at the Navy's insistence, the aircraft was qualified for an 'overload' payload capacity of 84,000 lb, the testing of which would establish a weight-related record for carrier operations.
-Because of its cumbersome size, and less-than-slender profile, it was nicknamed "The Whale".
+Because of its cumbersome size, and less-than-slender profile, it was nicknamed "Whale".

 By the end of the 1950s, it was becoming clear that the nuclear mission of the Skywarrior would be passed onto ballistic missiles; however, its high weight clearance and size meant that the aircraft would be useful in various other capacities.
 Accordingly, large numbers of Skywarriors were retrofitted as aerial refuelling tankers or as electronic warfare platforms; notably, the EKA-3B model could readily swing between performing strike, refuelling, and electronic warfare duties as required.
 Numerous other models of the type were developed, leading to the type being used for aerial reconnaissance and as a trainer aircraft as well.
 Production of the type ceased in 1961.